Introduction

 Why Channeled Abilities Are Important

-⬥ Most abilities in the game take 1.8 seconds / 3 ticks, or 1 GCD, to cast.
+Most abilities in the game take 1.8 seconds / 3 ticks, or 1 GCD, to cast.
 Channeled abilities take longer than this duration to cast fully.
+These abilities can be cancelled, by activating the next ability early.
+It is important to properly cancel abilities in order to not lose any ticks, or damage potential.
+The channel bar gives a good indication of how far into a channel you are.

-• Animations can be unreliable, and longer than the actual hit duration of the ability.
+⬥ Animations can be unreliable, and longer than the actual hit duration of the ability

-• It can be higher damage-per-tick, or net you more adrenaline, to cancel long channels early.
+⬥ It can be higher damage-per-tick, or net you more adrenaline, to cancel long channels early

 Channeled Abilities